How Internet Security and SSL Works to Secure the Internet

 The solution here is to use a set of public and private keys and have these exchanged in a secure way.

 Let's have a look at how we might be able to send a secure key between two computers without eavesdropping or anyone stealing the secure key.
+This is a simplified version of internet security.

 In this example we are trying to convey a copy of the blue key, which is our secure private key that nobody else must know about, to the receiver.
 We will do this by using two public locks, green and red.
 First, the blue secure key is placed inside a container which is then locked with the senders red padlock.
 Only the red key can open this padlock.